hidelab/CPPCxN/README.md

 ## Notes about the code
 1. In Shrink(P)Cor : currently I am importing the cor.shrink function from R and run in C++.
 Altought the results are identical, this is not speed optimized.
 The optimal solution would be using a pure C++ function
+2. The original PCxN code was built and run for 1,330 gene sets/pathways.
+When we increased the pathways to 5000, memory issues occcured during execution on sharc.
+One thing we can do is adjust the scripts to clean-up after each loop but still the memory needed at any time will definitely be considerably more than before.